testjavascript/nodejs-integration-tests-best-practices/README.md

 🏷&nbsp; **Tags:** `#basic, #draft`

 :white_check_mark:  **Do:** After invoking the route under test, a new state is likely to exist (e.g. new DB records), check that it is satisfactory using the REST API.
-When not applicable,
+This allows stretcing the app like the user does.
+Should we go the other way aroung, and approach the
+When not applicable, use the most outer layer that does expose this info like service, facade or repository.

 <br/>